larrybotha/everything/resources/articles/Cognitive Load Theory and its Applications for Learning.md

     - self-explanation, such as with [[The Feynman Technique]] helps
     - missing fundamental knowledge early affects the ability to acquire subsequent knowledge later
   - build procedural and fundamental knowledge
-    - difficult subjects require that one understands the fundamentals - [[If you understand the mechanism...]]
+    - difficult subjects require that one understands the fundamentals - [[When you understand mechanism...]]
     - CLT is most useful in subjects where there are many components that need to work together in order for a problem to be understood

 ## Related